Analysis of Thompson Sampling for Controlling Unknown Linear Diffusion Processes: Stabilizing Linear Diffusion Processes

-Algorithm~\ref{algo1} addresses the above challenges by applying additionally randomized control actions, and using them to provide a posterior belief $\posterior{}$ about $\truth$.
-Note that the posterior is \emph{not} concentrated at $\truth$, and a sample $\estpara{}$ from $\posterior{}$ approximates $\truth$, crudely.
-Still, the theoretical analysis of Theorem~\ref{StabThm} indicates that the failure probability of Algorithm~\ref{algo1} decays exponentially fast with the length of the time interval it is executed.
-Importantly, this small failure probability can shrink further by repeating the procedure of sampling from $\posterior{}$.
-So, stabilization under uncertainty is guaranteed, after a limited time of interacting with the environment.
+Algorithm~\ref{algo1} provides a systematic solution to these challenges by employing randomized control actions to construct a posterior belief $\posterior{}$ about the unknown parameter $\truth$.
+This approach represents a decision-making strategy under uncertainty.
+Despite the posterior distribution not being tightly concentrated around $\truth$—meaning any sample $\estpara{}$ from $\posterior{}$ provides only a crude approximation of $\truth$—it nevertheless yields strong performance guarantees.
+Indeed, Theorem~\ref{StabThm} establishes that the probability of failure for Algorithm~\ref{algo1} exhibits exponential decay with respect to the execution time.
+Moreover, the already small failure probability can be reduced further through iterative sampling from $\posterior{}$.
+Consequently, our methodology guarantees stabilization under parameter uncertainty after a limited number of resampling iterations from $\posterior{}$, providing both theoretical assurance and practical efficiency.